 “The cost of insurance is a function for how well the company is doing with their loss ratio,” McBrayer said.

-On a national scale, Medigap premiums have risen more moderately.
+On a national scale, Medigap insurance premiums have risen more moderately.
 According to the KFF report, the national average premium increased 13% between 2007 and 2010.
 That’s an average annual increase of about 4.1%.

 Many of McBrayer’s clients are not surprised by the premiums, partly because Medigap yearly increases are significantly lower than premium increases for individual insurance plans.
 Leading up to their 65th birthday, he said some people experience yearly premium increases of 20%-25% when enrolled in an individual insurance plan.